 Venue & Hospitality

-Welcome to the Official Attendee Housing Site for the 3rd World Congress and Exhibition on Antibiotics and Antibiotic Resistance, which will be held in the following hotel in the city of Milan, Italy .
+Welcome to the Official Attendee Housing Site for the “4th World Congress & Exhibition on Antibiotics and Antibiotic Resistance” will be held in the historic and eternal city of Barcelona

 Hotel Services & Amenities